Jazz Aspen Labor Day Review: Hall & Oates, Keith Urban, Maroon 5 and more

 After they took a breath and Levine introduced the band, they played "Payphone" with a nice a cappella arrangement that offered a change of pace from their slick pop and rock hit parade.

 Bands further down the festival bill put on some of the best shows of the weekend.
-Nathaniel Rateliff and the Night Sweats, regulars at Belly Up but making their debut at Jazz Aspen, impressed the big crowd Saturday.
+Nathaniel Rateliff & The Night Sweats, regulars at Belly Up but making their debut at Jazz Aspen, impressed the big crowd Saturday.

 They had some weird, wacky fun with the opportunity — giving guitarist Kirk Douglas time to shine and sing, showcasing the band's newest member DJ Stro Elliot with center-stage sampling, unleashing some free jazz and covering Kool and The Gang's "Jungle Boogie" and Guns N' Roses' "Sweet Child O' Mine" and Bo Diddley's "Who Do You Love."